-So, you may wonder, if I’m eating intuitively, and ditching diets doesn’t that mean I have to ditch the meal prep and planning too?
+So, you may wonder, if you're eating intuitively, and ditching diets doesn’t that mean you have to ditch the meal prep and planning too?

 Absolutely not.
 It all boils down to intention.
 When done from the correct space, meal planning is a form of self-care rather than self-control.
 It’s about making your life easier so that you can think less about food and more about getting on with your day and doing what you love.